remix-run/remix-website/data/posts/remixing-shopify-workshops.md

 Performant data loading, done.
 Progressive enhancement, done.
 Accessibility—believe it or not—done.

-##The Miscellaneous Benefits
+## The Miscellaneous Benefits

 We continued to work on the workshops site for a few weeks, mostly focused on the “happy path” where everything works.
 As we got closer to a finished product, we started to address everything outside the happy path, and Remix had our backs once again.

 Errors are a reality of development and websites.
-Remix has dedicated `ErrorBoundary` and `CatchBoundary` components that can be added to your route to display helpful messages.
-What’s really neat is when you use nested routes, those [error boundaries are also nested within your application](https://remix.run/docs/en/1.15.0/guides/errors#nested-error-boundaries).
+Remix has a dedicated [`ErrorBoundary` component](https://remix.run/route/error-boundary-v2) that can be added to your route to display helpful messages.
+What’s really neat is when you use nested routes, those [error boundaries are also nested within your application](https://remix.run/guides/errors#nested-error-boundaries).
 This is great because when one piece of your code base blows up, the rest of the app can function as normal.

 Triggering error boundaries is as simple as converting a thrown exception into an HTTP Response: